HCL-TECH-SOFTWARE/sample-angular-script-application/README.md

 ## Support

-This software is provided "AS-IS" without warrenty of any kind, expressed or implied.
+This software is provided "AS-IS" without warranty of any kind, expressed or implied.

 ## License